I’ve wanted to talk about this for a while, had this topic sitting in my notes for months. I just didn’t think it fit what I usually write about.

 At worst, it could actually hurt your career progression.

-The longer you believe an information that’s not true, the more time you’ll lose solving the wrong problem.
+Keep in mind, the longer you believe an information that’s not true, the more time you’ll lose solving the wrong problem.

-This happens too often, and I do want to make sure the low-time guys/gals who read my stuff are safe.
-Now, don’t get me wrong, Facebook is still a goldmine of information, but I’ve seen pilots giving some of the worst advice ever in those comments section, so watch out.
+This happens too often, so I want to make sure the low-time guys/gals who read my stuff are aware of the common pitfalls.

 I remember reading once that a C182 jump pilot should demand $300 a day whether they flew or not, no less.
 Dude, I promise you nobody is hiring you if you ever let those words out of your mouth.
+I’m not advocating to work for abysmal pay, but please, don’t go telling small dropzones you want a daily minimum guarantee that’s going to bankrupt the business before the skydiving season ends.

 I could go on.

-And the best source of current information is The Road to 1500. 🤪
+And the best source of current information is: The Road to 1500. 🤪

 I’ll be back with a Deep Dive next time, to prove it!